commuterjoy/image-service/README.md

 - --cache _n_ - The max-age value of the outbound cache-control header.
 Defaults to 31536000 (1 year).
 - --host _example.com_ - Disallows any request to the image origin server _not_ from the given domain.
 This allows each instance to process only your images.
 - --port _n_ - The port you want to listen for connections on.
 Defaults to 1337.
+- --exif - Sends the image's EXIF metadata in the response headers

 Setup
 -----